The UK-based research team have a number of projects currently underway at the Riosbo research centre.

 The impact of ayahuasca on mental health outcomes and associated epigenetic changes

 In progress: A study looking at the impact of traditional ayahuasa on trauma-related conditions.
 In a sample group of 63, preliminary analysis showed significant improvements in anxiety, depression, self-compassion and wellbeing, also sustained at 6 month follow up.
 Results have been shown to be holistic in nature and highly correlated with each other.
 Improvements in positive autobiographical memory also observed.
 Pilot data from epigenetic analyses indicate changes to the sigma-1 receptor, as related to PTSD treatment.
 In regards to epigenetics, this study must be scaled up in order to draw more definitive conclusions.

 Modulatory effects of ayahuasca on personality structure in a traditional framework

-Results: In a sample of 24 participants, this study found that 6 ceremonies of ayahuasca caused significant long-term changes in human personality.
-These changes were deemed to be positive shifts, with decreases in Neuroticism (high levels associated with anxiety, depression OCD etc), significant increases in levels of Agreeableness and a slight increase in how open people are to new experiences.
+Results: In a sample of 24 participants, this study found that a retreat including 6 ayahuasca ceremonies caused significant long-term changes in human personality.
+These changes were deemed to be positive shifts, with decreases in Neuroticism (high levels associated with anxiety, depression OCD etc), significant increases in levels of Agreeableness and a trend level increase in how open people are to new experiences.

 A phenomenology of subjectively relevant experiences induced by ayahuasca